statelyai/xstate/README.md

 - `options`: (object) Machine-specific options:
   - `deterministic`: (boolean) Specifies whether the machine is deterministic or nondeterministic (default: `true`)

-#### Machine.transition(state = null, signal = null)
+#### Machine.transition(state = null, action = null)
-Returns the next state, given a current state and a signal.
-If no state nor signal is provided, the initial state is returned.
+Returns the next state, given a current state and an action.
+If no state nor action is provided, the initial state is returned.

 _Note:_ This is a pure function, and does not maintain internal state.

 - `state`: (string) The current state ID.
-- `signal`: (string | Signal) The signal that triggers the transition from the `state` to the next state.
+- `action`: (string | Action) The action that triggers the transition from the `state` to the next state.

 **Example:**
 ```js